prisma/prisma1/README.md

 ## Requesting a new feature

 We love your ideas for new features.
 If you're missing a certain feature, please feel free to [request a new feature here](https://github.com/graphcool/feature-requests/issues/new).
 (Please make sure to check first if somebody else already requested it.)

+## Keep up to date

+* Subscribe to the features you're interested in
+* Check [the changelog](https://www.graph.cool/docs/faq/graphcool-changelog-chiooo0ahn/) to see what we've recently built